citp/privacy-policy-historical/p/pr/pre/presscustomizr.com.md

-> *The following text is extracted and transformed from the presscustomizr.com privacy policy that was archived on 2016-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160618184556id_/http%3A//presscustomizr.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the presscustomizr.com privacy policy that was archived on 2016-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161205144229id_/http%3A//presscustomizr.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Press Customizr
+# Privacy Policy – Press Customizr

 ## Legal Notice

 Press Customizr is a service offering of Press Customizr SARL, private company with a capital of € 30,000.
-The headquarters are located at 216 avenue de Fabron, le Fabrise C1, 06200 Nice, and references in this document to “us,” “our,” and “we” refer to Press Customizr :
+The headquarters are located at 13 Boulevard Gambetta, 06000 Nice, FRANCE, and references in this document to “us,” “our,” and “we” refer to Press Customizr :

-  * **Headquarter address : 216 avenue de Fabron, le Fabrise C1, 06200 Nice, France**
+  * **Headquarter address :  13 Boulevard Gambetta, 06000 Nice, FRANCE**
   * **RCS registration number: 808 686 562**
   * **VAT number : FR70808686562**
-  * **CNIL Declaration Number :  1852560 **( what is this ***** )
+  * **CNIL Declaration Number :  1852560 **( what is this ?  ***** )
   * **Publication director: Nicolas Guillaume**
   * **E-mail: contact[at]presscustomizr.com**
   * **Hosting:  PlanetHoster, 4416 Louis B Mayer, Laval, Quebec, H7P 0G1, Canada**

-**© 2015 Press Customizr  SARL**
+**© 2016 Press Customizr  SARL**

 **Press Customizr  is a registered trademark.**

-( ***** ) _The[Commission nationale de l’informatique et des libertés or CNIL](http://www.cnil.fr/english/the-cnil/ "CNIL website") (French pronunciation: ​[knil]; English: National Commission on Informatics and Liberty) is an independent French administrative regulatory body whose mission is to ensure that data privacy law is applied to the collection, storage, and use of personal data.
+( ***** ) _The[Commission nationale de l’informatique et des libertés or CNIL](http://www.cnil.fr/english/the-cnil/ "CNIL website") (French pronunciation: [knil]; English: National Commission on Informatics and Liberty) is an independent French administrative regulatory body whose mission is to ensure that data privacy law is applied to the collection, storage, and use of personal data.
 Its existence was established by the French loi n° 78-17 on Information Technology, Data Files and Civil Liberty of 6 January 1978, and it is the national data protection authority for France.
 Source :  [CNILwikipedia](http://en.wikipedia.org/wiki/Commission_nationale_de_l%27informatique_et_des_libert%C3%A9s "CNIL")_

 _Since we collect private data (like emails) from our customers, Press Customizr must be registered to the CNIL to ensure that data privacy law is applied to the collection, storage, and use of your personal data._